 Carry over applies to all employees on the plan.
 The maximum amount available under this benefit will accumulate over plan years and will be managed on an employee-by-employee basis.
 The business owner may choose to set a maximum amount.
 Meanwhile, employees who utilize the carry over will have the amount available to them until the business ceases to exist, the plan terminates, there are zero carry over dollars remaining, or the employee becomes ineligible.

 Employee Compensation Under a Section 105 Plan

 The Internal Revenue Code allows self-employed business owners to compensate employees for services rendered in various forms.
 The most common form of course is cash wages, subject to the appropriate withholding taxes.
 In addition to wages, the IRS Code clearly explains that an employer may compensate employees in the form of medical benefits for services rendered.
 Pursuant to the Code, eligible and qualifying paid-for benefits are tax-free to the employee.

 When the business owner compensates employees in the form of cash wages and medical benefits, they must ensure that the combination of the two equal the employee's total compensation package.
 When establishing benefit maximums, it is vital that the business owner understands that the benefits and the cash combined may not exceed what would normally be considered reasonable compensation for the job the employed-spouse is doing.
-The following example illustrates how a typical compensation package is determined.

 Qualified Medical Expenses

 Medical expenses included under this type of plan are those defined in Section 213 of the Internal Revenue Code.
 As a general rule, medical care includes amounts paid for diagnosis, cure, mitigation, treatment, or prevention of a disease.
 Appropriate expenses include, but are not limited to:

 |Deductibles||Vision Care Fees||Laboratory Fees|

 |Physician Fees||Chiropractor Care Fees||Orthodontia Costs|